 Whilst his memo cannot easily be dismissed, the deputy commander is also the source of arguably an even more convincing piece of evidence, in the form of an 18-minute audio tape of a real live UFO encounter.

 The Halt Tape

-After recieving more reports of lights, on the night of the 27th December deputy base commander Charles Halt took a party of men into Rendlesham Forest to try and determine their source.
-Halt's men were armed with flood lights, jeeps, radios and a gigacounter.
-Halt himself took his trusted Lanier microcassette recorder he regularly used to dictate notes during base inspections.
+After receiving more reports of lights, on the night of the 27th December deputy base commander Charles Halt took a party of men into Rendlesham Forest to try and determine their source.
+Halt's men were armed with flood lights, jeeps, radios and a geiger-counter.
+Halt himself took his trusted Lanier micro-cassette recorder he regularly used to dictate notes during base inspections.

 Halts 18-minute tape of the party's seven-hour expedition in the woods is unique amongst all UFO cases in that it contains Halt and several other military personnel's live reactions to UFO phenomena occurring around them.
 The officers featured on the tape are Halt, Sgt.
 Monroe Nevels, Sgt Robert Ball, Sgt Adrian Bustinza and Lt.
 Bruce Englund.

 The men can be heard inspecting the original landing site Burroughs and Penniston found two nights earlier.
 Disaster preparedness officer Nevels is heard to find unusual radiation readings at the site.
 Most of the rest of the tape contains the men's reactions to observing multiple unusual white and coloured lights flying around the forest and over the bases.